DataDog/dd-trace-py/.github/ISSUE_TEMPLATE.md

 _ddtrace requires pip>=18 to install one of our pre-built wheels_

-### Which supported libraries and their versions are you using?
+### Which libraries and their versions are you using?

 <details>
   <summary>`pip freeze`</summary>